Oberon Country Living

 There are many opportunities for employment in Oberon.

-The timber industry, with around 820 full-time equivalent jobs, is the largest employer.
+The timber industry, is the largest employer.

 A strong engineering support base is maintained in Oberon with many additional opportunities for ancillary trades-people such as engineers, electricians and fitters and turners.